john-ngai/macos-setup/README.md

 The Finder is used to view, access, and organize almost everything on a Mac.

-To quickly open the Finder, use the shortcut `cmd` + `space` to open the Spotlight search and type "Finder".
+To quickly open the Finder, use the shortcut `cmd` + `space` to open the Spotlight Search and type "Finder".

 For more information: [Apple.
 "Mac User Guide: Use the Finder on Mac".](https://support.apple.com/en-ca/guide/mac-help/mchlp2605/mac)